GaloisInc/pirate/demos/challenge/README.md

 # Challenge Problem

 This project contains an example application that has been implemented using several different system architectures.
-The example application accepts user input from standard input, encrypts the input data, encrypts the output from the previous step, and prints on standard output a base-64 representation of the doubly-encrypted data.
+The application accepts user input from standard input, encrypts the input data, encrypts the output from the previous step, and prints on standard output a base-64 representation of the doubly-encrypted data.